HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/limitations.md

     -     Right-to-left layout, with certain elements not fully optimized for languages that require this layout.
     - WCM tags and their attributes.
 Presentation Designer is     currently supports different user elements.
 For more information, see the [User Elements in Presentation Designer](../presentation_designer/usage/user_elements.md) topic.
     - Translation to other languages.
 English is the default language used in Presentation Designer.
+    - Previewing the template in Presentation Designer.
+Currently, you can only select a content item as context when you use the Preview within Presentation Designer.
     - The fixed position style of the user element may result in overlap with the header under certain conditions, rather than remaining within the intended canvas boundary.
 This behavior is observed when setting the element's position to fixed with a top value of 10px in the styling properties.
 The overlap occurs because the canvas utilizes a root div structure integrated with the document's HTML markup, meaning boundaries may not be fully isolated.
 While using an iframe could more effectively isolate boundaries, this option is currently not implemented.
     - Adding breakpoints for media queries is not yet supported.
-    - The Paragraph format and Text decoration are not dynamically set based on     media queriesdue to the structure of these elements and how they are applied in Presentation Designer.
+    - The Paragraph format and Text decoration are not dynamically set based on media queries due to the structure of these elements and how they are applied in Presentation Designer.
     - An Override stylesheet component should only be used for the presentation template it was created for.
     - The Static Grid Element currently does not support the following styling properties in the override stylesheet:
         - Rows